 Since the ECTE Council acts for an autonomous and voluntary association of evangelical institutions of biblical and theological training, its decisions cannot be put in question by appeal to public law or to public courts.
 Two levels of appeal are available to a school that does not agree with a decision made by the Council.

-First Level appeals must be made in written form to the Council itself though the General Secretary.
-The Council will discuss the appeal and reply in written form to the school.
+First Level appeals must be made in written form to the Council itself though the General Secretary at email@example.com.
+The appeal must specify the formal outcome (decision) and the related process to which the appeal relates and include relevant documentation.
+The Council will discuss the appeal and reply in written form to the institution.
 If necessary a visit or other forms of personal contact will be organized.

 All appeal procedures and relative results and statistics will be published on this page of ECTE website.Procedure approved by the General Assembly, 2007

-To date, there have been no appeals to the decisions of the ECTE Council.
+To date, there have been no appeals to the decisions of the ECTE Council nor complaints regarding the conduct of the accreditation processes.